-Engineering Design will give you the opportunity to study the processes involved in designing new engineered products and the requirements of a design specification.
-Through research and practical activities, learners will understand how market requirements and opportunities inform client briefs and will use practical skills such as drawing, computer modelling and model making to communicate design ideas.
+Design and Technology will give you the opportunity to study the processes involved in designing new products and the requirements of a design specification.
+Through research and practical activities, learners will understand how market requirements and opportunities inform client briefs and will use practical skills such as drawing, computer modelling and product making to communicate design ideas.
+This will allow them to develop a wide range of transferable skills for future education, work and life.

-The course consists of one external exam which is taken at the end of Year 11, this equates to 40% of the overall grade and two units of coursework both worth 30% of the final grade.
+The course consists of one external 2 hour exam which is taken at the end of Year 11, this equates to 50% of the overall grade and one piece of Design and Make coursework worth 50% of the final grade.